actions/toolkit/packages/http-client/README.md

 ## Debugging

-To enable detailed console logging of all HTTP requests and responses, set the NODE_DEBUG environment varible:
+To enable detailed console logging of all HTTP requests and responses, set the NODE_DEBUG environment variable:

 ```shell
 export NODE_DEBUG=http